LOADING

 Period of Construction: third to 1st century BCE

-Nature of the Monument: Buddhist shrine’s oldest unfastened-standing stone structure in India, the construction of the Great Stupa at Sanchi was commissioned by Emperor Ashoka inside the 3rd century BCE overseen by using his spouse and son.
+Nature of the Monument: The Buddhist shrine’s oldest unfastened-standing stone structure in India, the construction of the Great Stupa at Sanchi, was commissioned by Emperor Ashoka in the 3rd century BCE, overseen by his spouse and son.
 Stupas are huge-scale memorials that typically enshrine relics of holy Buddhist clergy members.
 They can be fabricated from brick and rubble or encased in masonry.
 The Great Stupa is 120 feet across (36.6 meters) and 54 toes high (sixteen.46 meters).
-The imperative shrine is encircled through the Pradakshina Path (circumambulation direction) and the railing with its four torans (gates), depicting motifs from the Buddha’s life.
-This monument is the muse for lots Bof Buddhist and Hindu systemsbuilt in the following centuries.
+The imperative shrine is encircled by the Pradakshina Path (circumambulation direction), and the railing with its four torans (gates) depicts motifs from the Buddha’s life.
+This monument is the muse for many Buddhist and Hindu systems built in the following centuries.

 Back to Top